kolyunyauser015/yandex_practicum/4 Analysis business indicators/README.md

 Give marketers recommendations on which traffic sources should be focused on.
 Identify the most promising cohorts of clients for the company.

 __Stack:__
+1. Loading data
+2. Preparing the data for analysis
+- changing the column names;
+- changing the data type.
+3. Calculation of metrics
+- DAU, WAU and MAU
+- Determination of the average number of site visits per day
+- ASL (average session duration)
+- Retention Rate
+- the average time from the moment of the first visit to the site to making a purchase
+- the average number of purchases per user for 6 months
+- average check
+- LTV
+- CAC
+- ROMI
+4 Output

 __Conclusion:__
 The largest return on marketing investment is accounted for by 1 source, then 5 and 2.
 At the same time, the highest cost of attracting a client is accounted for by 3 and 2 sources.
 It is proposed to redistribute the marketing costs of 3 sources in the interests of 1 and 5 sources.